 Most of them are filled with guilt because of the crime they committed.
 Most of them are products of the exploitative society and income inequality.

 No one wants to live in a prison and they dream of a free life.
-We can’t give them their physical freedom but we tried to give them tools to get out of the emotional prison they live in.
+We can’t give them their physical freedom but we tried to give them the tools to get out of the emotional prison they live in.

 Life in a prison is extremely difficult and dangerous.
 Few get transformed, few become criminal for a lifetime.

-The person who was serving 25 years sentence is scheduled to get out in few months but he’s scared and depressed.
+The person who was serving 25 years sentence is scheduled to get out in a few months but he’s scared and depressed.
 He has no idea what to do in the new world he’ll enter, with no family or friends as such.

 The trip to Yerwada jail has been an eye-opener for me, a more exciting trip than a trip to the moon.